spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # UI System

 The table lists parameters to configure the Palette VerteX User Interface (UI) behavior.
+You can disable the UI or the Network Operations Center (NOC) UI.
+You can also specify the MapBox access token and style layer ID for the NOC UI.
+MapBox is a third-party service that provides mapping and location services.

 | **Parameters** | **Description** | **Type** | **Default value** |